public-convenience-ltd/toiletmap/content/posts/loos-in-the-news.md

     social_url: https://bsky.app/profile/
     profile_image_url: https://toiletmap.org.uk/images/uploads/70d58c93-4e4d-4954-8dd5-f3edb0f02749.jpeg
 ---
 Toilets are popular local news items.
-Sometimes this is good news such as new toilets opening and successful refurbishments, but more often than not it’s bad loos news concerning vandalism, anti-social behaviours and closures that’s the story.
+Sometimes this is good news such as new toilets opening and successful refurbishments, but more often than not it’s Bad Loos News concerning vandalism, anti-social behaviours and closures that’s the story.
 These articles can result in multiple letters to the editors.

 I’ve been collecting 'Loos in the News' articles for a number of years now.
 Here’s a roundup of 2025 so far…